 As an African American artist, Marian Anderson often faced racism in overt and subtle forms, but she refused to let racism become a focal point of her career.
 She treated everyone with dignity and courtesy and displayed the utmost professionalism in everything she did.
 In 1939, Anderson reluctantly became a national symbol in the movement for racial equality.
 She was denied the right to sing in Constitution Hall because of her skin color.
 With the support of Eleanor Roosevelt, she gave a free outdoor concert instead on the steps of the Lincoln Memorial.
 It became the most famous moment of her career.
 “I had become, whether I liked it or not, a symbol, representing my people.”

 Marian Anderson, born in 1897, died in April of 1993.
 Her autobiography was first published in 1956.
-Nellie Y. McKay is professor of English and Afro-American Studies at the University of Wisconsin–Madison.
+Nellie Y. McKay was a professor of English and Afro-American studies at the University of Wisconsin–Madison.

 For more information regarding publicity and reviews contact our publicity manager, phone: (608) 263-0734, email: email@example.com